Making a Miracle

 Their greatest fear was the discovery of a problem too late to save the baby.

 "In the past, we were dealing with something that killed the babies quietly," Michael said.
+"We're used to not having visible problems."

 Her employees, who saw her every day, noticed that Anne seemed to hold her emotions in check, to not get her hopes too high.